Key Takeaways from Milipol 2019

 FortifyIQ’s Mission to Educate End Users

-FortifyIQ’s mission at Milipol and other similar events is to educate manufacturers and end-users beyond the small circle of cryptographers and hardware security engineers about threats of side-channel attacks on secure elements of hardware—destructive attacks that are often undetected.
+FortifyIQ’s mission at Milipol and other similar events is to educate manufacturers and end-users beyond the small circle of cryptographers and hardware security engineers about the threats of side-channel attacks on secure elements of hardware—destructive attacks that are often undetected.

 Going forward, FortifyIQ will be attending similarly valuable events that attract manufacturers and buyers of security and infrastructure equipment to educate them about the need to demand well-protected devices and silicon microchips from their suppliers.